oxalica/rust-overlay/README.md

 Some examples (assume `nixpkgs` had the overlay applied):

-- Latest stable/beta/nightly rust with all default components:
+- Latest stable/beta/nightly rust with almost all components (provided the same as `mozilla-overlay`):
   `nixpkgs.rust-bin.{stable,beta,nightly}.latest.rust`
+- *\[Experimental\]*
+  Latest stable/beta/nightly rust with `default` or `minimal` profile (provided the same as default behavior of `rustup install`).
+  `nixpkgs.rust-bin.{stable,beta,nightly}.latest.{default,minimal}`

+  Note: `default` profile on `nightly` may not always be available due to absense of required components.
+  You can check availability on [Rustup packages availibility](https://rust-lang.github.io/rustup-components-history/).

 - A specific version of stable rust:
   `nixpkgs.rust-bin.stable."1.48.0".rust`
 - A specific date of beta rust: